vasilescur/he/README.md

         adding/subtracting the encrypted values to the sender/recipient's encrypted balances.

 Users may query their own balance and transaction history at any time and decrypt it using their secret key.
+However, the server and host company never have access to view user balances or transaction amounts.